This is the multi-page printable view of this section. Click here to print.

 [Platform] Project ManagementList, ReadAssigned Project List/Information

 Table.
-Policy for CAM Access list
+Policy creation items for CAM access

 • Step-by-step:

-• Navigate to IAM > Permission Groups
+• IAM > Go to Permission Groups.

-• Create a new permission group (e.g., CAM-Access-Group)
+• Create a new permission group (e.g., CAM-Access-Group).

-• Create a Permission Group with the name ‘CAM_Linked_Group’.
+• Create a permission group named ‘CAM_Linked_Group’.

-• Attach the CAM policy created above to this group
+• Attach the CAM policy created above to this group.

 Step 2.
-Add Account in CAM console
+Add an account in the CAM console

 • In CAM, go to View Project > Manage Accounts.